ldci/redCV/README.md

 Tested with Windows XP and Windows 10.

 You must compile samples since red routines are required.
+### NEW SEPTEMBER 21 2016

+Statitical functions are rewritten to be used with images and matrices.

+rcvMinLoc and rcvMaxLoc functions added: Finds global minimum or maximum location in array.

+Doc updataed.

 ### NEW SEPTEMBER 19 2016

-Split and Merge function for matrices are added.
+Split and Merge functions for matrices are added.

 ### NEW SEPTEMBER 12 2016